coruscateor/act_rs/README.md

 Note that the actor continues or stops running depending on whether you return true or false from the run method.
 This is the run phase of the actor.
 There are also pre-run and post-run phases represented by pre_run and post_run methods which can also be manually implemented.

-This is also the case with async actors as well, but each method you implement has an additional "_async" on the of its name.
+This is also the case with async actors as well, but each method you implement has an additional "_async" on the end of its name.

 Lastly Act.rs actors do not handle communications or errors by default.
 It is left up to you to decide how to handle these issues.